CrossLangNV/MAD/README.md

 ### Data used for intrinsic evaluation

-MAD/Gold_standard contains the data used for intrinsic evaluation on alignment Gold Standard (EN-FR and EN-GA).  <br/>
+The folder 'MAD/Gold_standard' contains the data used for intrinsic evaluation on alignment Gold Standard (EN-FR and EN-GA).  <br/>

 The folders documents_en_fr and documents_en_ga contain the 13 respectively 11 documents used for creation of Gold Standards.
 The file url_keys_matched is a tab separated file containing the doc id, the url of the English documents, url of the foreign language documents and the similarity score produced by Malign (https://github.com/paracrawl/Malign)

+corpus_en_fr and corpus_en_ga are tab separated files containing the alignments produced by Hunalign.
+At each line:

+url_src /t url_tgt /t src /t tgt /t BiCleaner_score /t MAD_score

 ### Data used for extrinsic evaluation